mcw92/Hyppopy/README.md

 ## What is Hyppopy?

 Hyppopy is a python toolbox for blackbox optimization.
-It's purpose is to offer a unified and easy to use interface to a collection of solver libraries.
+Its purpose is to offer a unified and easy-to-use interface to a collection of solver libraries.
 Currently provided solvers are:

 * [Hyperopt](http://hyperopt.github.io/hyperopt/)
 * [Optunity](https://optunity.readthedocs.io/en/latest/user/index.html)
 * [Optuna](https://optuna.org/)
-* Quasi-Randomsearch Solver
+* quasi-random-search Solver
-* Randomsearch Solver
+* random-search solver
-* Gridsearch Solver
+* grid-search solver

 [See a solver analysis here: https://github.com/MIC-DKFZ/Hyppopy/blob/master/examples/solver_comparison/HyppopyReport.pdf]

 ## Installation

-1. clone the [Hyppopy](http:\\github.com) project from Github
+1. Clone the [Hyppopy](http:\\github.com) project from Github
-2. (create a virtual environment), open a console (with your activated virtual env) and go to the hyppopy root folder
+2. (Create a virtual environment), open a console (with your activated virtual env) and go to the hyppopy root folder
 3. ```$ pip install -r requirements.txt```
 4. ```$ python setup.py install``` (for normal usage) or ```$ python setup.py develop``` (if you want to join the hyppopy development *hooray*)

 ## How to use Hyppopy?

-#### The Hyperparamaterspace
+#### The hyperparamater space

-Hyppopy defines a common hyperparameterspace description, whatever solver is used.
+Hyppopy defines a common hyperparameter-space description, whatever solver is used.
 A hyperparameter description includes the following fields:

 * domain: the domain defines how the solver samples the parameter space, options are:
-	* uniform: samples the data range [a,b] evenly, whereas b>a
+	* uniform: samples the data range [a,b] evenly, where b>a
-	* normal: samples the data range [a,b] using a normal distribution with mu=a+(b-a)/2, sigma=(b-a)/6, whereas b>a
+	* normal: samples the data range [a,b] using a normal distribution with mu=a+(b-a)/2, sigma=(b-a)/6, where b>a
-	* loguniform: samples the data range [a,b] logarithmic using e^x by sampling the exponent range x=[log(a), log(b)] uniformly, whereas a>0 and b>a
+	* loguniform: samples the data range [a,b] logarithmic using e^x by sampling the exponent range x=[log(a), log(b)] uniformly, where a>0 and b>a
 	* categorical: is used to define a data list
-* data: in case of categorical domain data is a list, all other domains expect a range [a, b]
+* data: in case of categorical domain, data is a list, all other domains expect a range [a, b]
-* type: the parameter data type as string 'int', 'float' or 'str'
+* type: the parameter data type as string, i.e., 'int', 'float', or 'str'

-An exeption must be kept in mind when using the GridsearchSolver.
-The gridsearch additionally needs a number of samples per domain, which must be set using the field: frequency.
+An exception must be kept in mind when using the grid-searchS slver.
+The grid search additionally needs a number of samples per domain, which must be set using the field: frequency.

 #### The HyppopyProject class

 The HyppopyProject class takes care all settings necessary for the solver and your workflow.
-To setup a HyppopyProject instance we can use a nested dictionary or the classes memberfunctions respectively.
+To setup a HyppopyProject instance we can use a nested dictionary or the classes' member functions, respectively.

 ```python
 # Import the HyppopyProject class